justin-espedal/stencyl-cppia/README.md

 # stencyl-cppia
 Cppia host for Stencyl games

+### Initial References

 Based primarily on [acadnme](https://github.com/nmehost/acadnme).

 Some example hxml files in the Haxe [unit tests](https://github.com/HaxeFoundation/haxe/tree/development/tests/unit), and part of an [hxml overview](http://matttuttle.com/2015/06/hxml-overview/) by Matt Tuttle.

+### Status

-Right now there are a few .bat files being used that will need to be replaced before everything can be built off of Windows.
+Right now there are a few .bat files being used that will need to be replaced before everything can be built from a non-Windows computer.

 This folder is assumed to be placed in Stencyl/plaf/haxe/lib, and the stencyl engine should be generated there too.
 Two small edits should be made to the Stencyl source to accommodate cppia, and those are found in the `stencyl edits` folder.

+### Building From Source

 `tools/list-classes/compile.hxml` to scan `[Stencyl]/plaf/haxe/lib/stencyl` for source files and add them to a list of imports to keep, located at `engine/src/AllStencyl.hx`.